Updated November 2017

 Construction, Traffic and Environment Management Plan

-On Wednesday 28 June Council approved the Construction, Traffic and Environment Management Plan (Plan), which was developed by Colac Otway Shire and Coffey to guide construction during the rebuild phase of renewal.
+Council approved the Construction, Traffic and Environment Management Plan (Plan), in June, which was developed by Colac Otway Shire and Coffey to guide construction during the rebuild phase of renewal.

 The Plan will provide residents planning to develop or construct residences on their land with guidance on meeting the planning approval requirements of Colac Otway Shire.
 Many of the management measures provided in this plan are based on Victorian government policy or legislation; others have been introduced by Colac Otway Shire to meet the requirements of the communities of Wye River and Separation Creek.